 - Manage stressful situations and personalities

-- Case files, exhibits & dictionaries
+- Case files, exhibits, and dictionaries

 - Participants’ names

-- Sample transcript templates
+- Rough draft transcript templates with disclaimers

 - Protocol and instructional manual

-- One-on-one transcript review
+- One-on-one transcript reviews

 Individual and group coaching provide insights, tips and solutions.
 Effective coaching processes help to build resilience and gain confidence.
 See my Coaching page for more info!